dhruvbird/node-lumberjack/README.md

 pay this penalty.

-*node-lumberjack* does NOT currently give you an option to turn off line numbers since I feel that line numbers and crucial to help in debugging errors (which is one of the major use-cases for logging).
+*node-lumberjack* does NOT currently give you an option to turn off line numbers since I feel that line numbers are crucial to help in debugging errors (which is one of the major use-cases for logging).
 If you do not wish to pay this penalty, choose an appropriate logging module from [this